Do you think that you have the symptoms of hypothyroidism?

 This problem can be improved by taking thyroid hormone and “amping” up ATP production in your mitochondria.

-Women with hypothyroidism also tend to suffer from gastrointestinal issues when they have low thyroid hormone.
+Women with hypothyroidism also tend to suffer from gastrointestinal issues (22) when they have low thyroid hormones.

-Thyroid hormone helps regulate bowel movements by increasing peristalsis in the GI tract.
+Thyroid hormone helps regulate bowel movements by increasing peristalsis in the GI tract (23).

 Your intestines are constantly moving at a slow rhythmic pace and this is known as peristalsis.